コンテンツにスキップ

 s-mgc_2906

---The ``Kinobu Shinoyama Exhibition: The Power of Photography'' has been touring all over the country, and I hear that each venue has a special display of photos of people with ties to the area.
-Here at the Yokohama Museum of Art, I heard that this is the case with Hibari Misora's photographs.
-This time, two photos of Hibari Misora were on display, one of which was a large work of her sitting on a chair in a room with a Buddhist altar.
+--The "Kishinobu Shinoyama Exhibition: The Power of Photography" has been touring all over the country, and at each venue, a special exhibition of photographs of people with ties to the local area is being held.
+I heard that at the Yokohama Museum of Art, a photograph of Hibari Misora is one of them.
+This time, two photographs of Hibari Misora are on display, one of which is a large piece of her sitting on a chair in a room with a Buddhist altar.

-Shinoyama : This is a photo of Hibari Misora in her later years.
-Since he was in poor health and found it difficult to go to the studio, he was asked to take a photo of the record jacket at home.
-So, I asked him to visit his home and take some photos.
-The jacket photo was taken in a different room, but when I happened to look in the next room, I saw a huge Buddhist altar, flowers, and a photograph of a deceased person hanging on the wall behind me.
-Father, mother, brother's.
-Most of Hibari's family members passed away before her.
-Wow, I thought it was an amazing room, so I asked, ``Can I take a photo in here?'' and he said, ``Sure.''
+Shinoyama : This is a photo of Misora Hibari in her final years.
+She was in poor health and it was difficult for her to go to the studio, so she asked me to take a photo for her record jacket at her home.
+So I went to her home and took the photo.
+The jacket photo was taken in a different room, but when I looked into the next room, there was a huge Buddhist altar and flowers... and behind them were portraits of her father, mother, and siblings hanging on the wall.
+Almost all of Hibari's family passed away before her.
+I thought it was an amazing room, so I asked, "Can I take a photo here?" and she said, "Sure."

 s-mgc_3052

 Shinoyama : Yuzu, Mitsuko Kusabue, Daisuke Miura, Riki Takeuchi, Tabaimo, and Eiko Koike.
-Eiko Koike is not from Yokohama, but this is one of the photos taken when we shot her DVD with Yokohama as the theme.
-I took this photo in front of the Red Brick Warehouse.
-The red brick lighting is very beautiful.
+Eiko Koike is not from Yokohama, but this is a photo from when we filmed her DVD, which was themed on Yokohama.
+We took the photo in front of the Red Brick Warehouse.
+The lighting of the red bricks is very beautiful.

---By the way, which place in Yokohama do you think is photogenic?
+By the way, which part of Yokohama do you think is the most photogenic?

-Shinoyama : There are many photogenic places.
-The area where I often photograph is the area where there is a foreign cemetery.
-The Western-style building has become a house studio.
-I often take pictures there.
+Shinoyama : There are a lot of photogenic places.
+I often take photos around the foreign cemetery.
+The Western-style building is used as a house studio.
+I often take photos there.

---The natural atmosphere of Yuzu's photo was also wonderful.
+--The natural atmosphere of Yuzu's photos was also wonderful.

 Shinoyama : That's right.
-The girl in the photo surrounded by the two Yuzu girls is called "Yuppi," and at the time the photo was taken (2008), she was still a teenager and was singing on the street.
-Yuppi came to see this exhibition.
-She's not singing at the moment, but seems to be studying to pass the university entrance exam.
-You said you wanted to be a doctor.
+The girl surrounded by the two members of Yuzu is called "Yuppi" and was still in her teens at the time of the photo (2008) and was singing on the street.
+That Yuppi came to see this exhibition.
+She's not singing anymore and is studying to get into university.
+She said she wanted to be a doctor.

-Shinoyama : Kusabue-san's photo is from the fashion page of a magazine called ``Kateigaho.''
+Shinoyama : Kusabue's photographs are on the fashion pages of a magazine called Kateigaho.

-Shinoyama : Yes.
-Kusabue-san and I have been doing this for quite some time, but this was our first time shooting.
-He looks really good...as expected from a veteran (lol).
+Shinoyama : That's right.
+Kusabue-san and I have both been doing this for a long time, but this was our first shoot.
+It turned out really well...we're veterans after all (laughs).

 s-mgc_2918